bespoken/bespoken-docs/end-to-end/setup.md

 #### Enabling test mode on your Google Action
 Another important aspect of testing with Google is that your Action should be enabled for testing.
 To do this, follow [this guide](https://developers.google.com/assistant/smarthome/develop/testing#setup).

-### For IVR systems (Twilio)
+### For IVR systems (Phone)

-- [Contact us](mailto:contact@bespoken.io) if you are interested in testing IVR systems with us.
+- Phone virtual devices are available for users of our Contact Center plans.
+[Contact us](mailto:contact@bespoken.io) if you want to know more.
-- Once your account is setup to allow for Twilio Virtual Devices, click on the  **"Add Virtual Device"** button and select "Twilio Virtual Device".
+- Once your account is setup, click on the  **"Add Virtual Device"** button and select "Phone Virtual Device".
+You won't need to provide credentials for a phone virtual device.

 ## Using the Device In Your Scripts